OfficeDev/office-js-docs-pr/docs/tutorials/outlook-tutorial.md

 ### Create a file to manage configuration settings

 The HTML function file references a file named *addin-config.js*, which doesn't yet exist.
-Create a file named *addin-config.js* in the *./src/helpers* folder and add the following code.
+In the *./src/helpers* folder, create a file named *addin-config.js* and add the following code.
 This code uses the [RoamingSettings object](/javascript/api/outlook/office.roamingsettings) to get and set configuration values.

 ```js
 function getConfig() {